 Employment expenses and credits

-Find information about the most common deductions and credits that can be claimed from your employment income.
+Find information on the most common deductions and credits that can be claimed for your employment income.

-Find out which union or professional dues related to your employment income you can deduct, and how to claim them. - Line 21900 – Moving expenses
+Find out which union or professional dues related to your employment income can be deducted and how to claim them. - Line 21900 – Moving expenses

-Find out if you can claim moving expenses you paid to work or run a business at a new location, and how to calculate them. - Line 22900 – Other employment expenses
+Find out if you can claim moving expenses that you paid to work or run a business at a new location and how to calculate them. - Line 22900 – Other employment expenses

 Find out how to claim this credit. - Line 31217 – Employment Insurance premiums on self-employment and other eligible earnings

-Find out if you can choose to pay EI premiums on self-employment for access to EI special benefits, and how to claim them. - Line 31220 – Volunteer firefighters' amount and
+Find out if you can choose to pay EI premiums on self-employment for access to EI special benefits and how to claim them. - Line 31220 – Volunteer firefighters' amount

 Line 31240 – Search and rescue volunteers' amount